ax-llm/ax/README.md

 - Support for various LLMs and Vector DBs
 - Prompts auto-generated from simple signatures
-- Multi-Hop RAG, ReAcT, CoT, Function Calling and more
 - Build Agents that can call other agents
 - Convert docs of any format to text
 - RAG, smart chunking, embedding, querying
-- Output field processing, validation while streaming
+- Output validation while streaming
+- Multi-modal DSP supported
 - Automatic prompt tuning using optimizers
 - OpenTelemetry tracing / observability
 - Production ready Typescript code